vadiimXD/Phone-Shop/README.md

 The whole idea of ​​the project is a phone seller at the most basic level.

 ## Functionality
-The project has functionalities such as search,create,delete,edit,buy and more..
+The project has functionalities such as search, create, delete, edit, buy and more..

 ## Back-End
 for Back-End i used express and mongodb for database.